SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 The splitter uses punctuation to separate the chunks.
 In that case, the chunk size is set to 500.

-👉 Execute the chunking by calling the `splitter.splitDocuments(document)` method:
+👉 Execute the chunking by calling the `splitter.splitDocuments(document)` method right below the splitter initialization:

 ```JavaScript
 const textChunks = await splitter.splitDocuments(pdf)